Adrian1707/jellyfish_challenge/README.md

 # jellyfish-challenge

+The aim of this challenge is to take the input from a file, and process it to place the output on the command line.
+The input is a set of instructions for a jellyfish on where to move in a tank, and the output is it's new position.

 My approach to this challenge was to create a set of interacting classes that allow a jellyfish to be moved by a remote in a tank.
 Instantly I knew I'd have to write 3 classes, each with their own responsibility.
 The tank to hold the jellyfish, the remote to control the jellyfish, and the jellyfish itself.